If you are currently experiencing a medical emergency, call 9-1-1 IMMEDIATELY.

 Our 36 emergency beds are designated for specific types of emergencies, including:

-The Emergency Department is an approved provider of emergency treatment for pediatric patients (EDAP), as certified by the Los Angeles County Department of Health.
+- Emergency Department Approved for Pediatric (EDAP) - The Emergency Department is an approved provider of emergency treatment for pediatric patients, as certified by the Los Angeles County Department of Health.

-Click here to see a sample designee authorization form.
+Click here to see a sample designee authorization form for pediatric emergencies.

 Do you have questions about our Emergency Department?
 Get the FAQs.